GregRos/parjs/site/parjs.vault/parsers/char parser.md

 # constructing classes
 Character classes can be combined using [[tuner|tuners]] defined and implemented by the char parser itself.
 ## and(…classes)
 This modifier intersects the parser’s current char class with all of `classes`.
-Each argument can be either a [[base char class]] or another [[char parser]] instance of the same type, which represents the character class it parses.
+Each argument can be either a [[char class]] or another [[char parser]] instance of the same type, which represents the character class it parses.

 ```ts
 // Parse a-z: